Category Archives: Quality Of LIfe

 You may have heard that regular exercise can reduce your risk of developing cancer, but did you know it’s also good for cancer patients who are undergoing or have completed treatment?

-In addition to the physical health benefits of exercise, cancer patients who exercised also reported improved mental and emotional well-being.[2]
-Patients who exercised during treatment and those who began to exercise afterwards frequently reported an increase in quality of life.[9]
-Patients who began to exercise regularly after treatment experienced less anxiety and a renewed “fighting spirit.”[9]
-Cancer patients over the age of 80 who exercised regularly during their weeks or months of treatment reported less loss of memory.[5]
+In addition to the physical health benefits of exercise, cancer patients who exercised also reported improved mental and emotional well-being.[9]
+Patients who exercised during treatment and those who began to exercise afterwards frequently reported an increase in quality of life, less anxiety, and a renewed “fighting spirit.”[10]
+Cancer patients over the age of 80 who exercised regularly during their weeks or months of treatment reported less loss of memory.[13]

 What Kind of Exercise Should I Do?